Sightline Payments Review

 Company History

 Founded in 2009 in Las Vegas by Kirk Sanford, Omer Sattar and Tom Sears.
-The original thesis was that the US gambling industry had no native digital payments rail — players were funding sportsbook and casino accounts through Western Union wires, prepaid cards bought at gas stations, and card-not-present transactions that issuers routinely declined under MCC 7995 (gambling) risk policies.
-Sightline's bet was that if you built a closed-loop wallet inside an FDIC-insured bank account, you could decouple the gaming deposit from the issuer decline problem.
-The 2012 Series A raised $3.25M.
-The company moved slowly through the 2010s, gaining state money transmitter licenses one at a time and signing partner-bank arrangements before the regulated US sports betting market opened.
+The original thesis was that the US gambling industry had no native digital payments rail, with players funding sportsbook and casino accounts through Western Union wires, prepaid cards bought at gas stations, and card-not-present transactions that issuers routinely declined under MCC 7995 (gambling) risk policies.
+Sightline's bet was that building a closed-loop wallet inside a FDIC-insured bank account would decouple the gaming deposit from the issuer decline problem.
+The 2012 Series A raised $3.25M, and the company moved slowly through the 2010s, gaining state money transmitter licenses one at a time and signing partner-bank arrangements before the regulated US sports betting market opened.

-May 2018 PASPA repeal opened the regulated US sports betting market state by state.
-New Jersey was first; Pennsylvania, Indiana, Iowa and dozens of others followed.
-Sightline had been positioned for this for nearly a decade — when DraftKings, FanDuel and BetMGM needed a gambling-native deposit rail in each new state, Play+ was the existing answer.
-The major operators signed branded Play+ deployments through the late 2010s and early 2020s: FanDuel Play+, DraftKings Play+, BetMGM Play+, Caesars Play+.
-The cashless casino opportunity emerged in parallel — Resorts World Las Vegas opened in 2021 as the first fully cashless major Las Vegas property, with Sightline as the wallet provider.
-The Konami partnership (October 2021), Aristocrat (cashless gaming partnership), IGT (mobile loyalty + cashless), and Light & Wonder integrations followed in sequence.
+The May 2018 PASPA repeal opened the regulated US sports betting market state by state.
+New Jersey was first, then Pennsylvania, Indiana, Iowa and dozens of others, and Sightline had been positioned for this for nearly a decade, so when DraftKings, FanDuel and BetMGM needed a gambling-native deposit rail in each new state, Play+ was the existing answer.
+The major operators signed branded Play+ deployments through the late 2010s and early 2020s (FanDuel Play+, DraftKings Play+, BetMGM Play+, Caesars Play+).
+The cashless casino opportunity emerged in parallel, with Resorts World Las Vegas opening in 2021 as the first fully cashless major Las Vegas property and Sightline as the wallet provider, followed in sequence by the Konami partnership (October 2021), Aristocrat (cashless gaming partnership), IGT (mobile loyalty plus cashless) and Light & Wonder integrations.
 The October 2021 Mastercard launch added card-network rails to Play+ on top of the existing Visa product.

-January 2024 marked a strategic refocus: Sightline sold the Joingo mobile app development business assets to NRT Technology, exiting the engagement-platform side of the business.
-The decision aligned the company back on cashless payments as the sole product line, dropping the loyalty/mobile-app sideline.
-February 2025 brought a recapitalization completing the company's fifteenth year and reportedly setting up a possible 2025 IPO path (per ION Analytics reporting).
-September 2025 launched the gaming industry's first integrated debit payments solution with Rush Street Interactive on the BetRivers platform — a milestone for Sightline Debit.
+January 2024 marked a strategic refocus, with Sightline divesting the Joingo mobile app dev business to NRT Technology, exiting the engagement-platform sideline and aligning back on cashless payments as the sole product line.
+February 2025 brought a management and shareholder-led recapitalization marking the company's 15th year, with most major investors (Cannae Holdings, NRT Technology, Genting, Walter Kortschak, co-founders Harry Hagerty and Diran Kludjian, Point Break Capital) recommitting.
+NRT founder John Dominelli was appointed as Sightline's first Executive Chairman, and NRT President Michael Dominelli joined the board, a deeper structural tie to NRT, which is also a Sightline shareholder and former merger partner (the 2017 NRT/Sightline merger announcement never closed).
+ION Analytics reported a possible 2025 IPO path.
+August 2025 expanded the Cross River Bank partnership into a full integrated payments ecosystem powered by i2c, and September 2025 launched the industry's first integrated debit payments solution with Rush Street Interactive on the BetRivers platform: Sightline Debit, issued by Cross River Bank on the Visa network, first in New York.
 As of early 2026, Sightline operates with roughly 67-70 employees, materially smaller than the 200+ headcount of the late 2010s, following seven rounds of layoffs that Glassdoor reviewers characterize as investor-driven restructuring.

 Our analysis of 0 reviews from Trustpilot and industry sources